Book of Abstracts

 In this talk, I will reflect on how the personal relatedness and involvedness of fans (and former fans) as well as their subjective view on historical platforms such as the C64 and its communities’ history could not only be addressed but maybe also fruitfully included in research by building on approaches from the field of fan studies.

-Christoph Hahn MA
+Christoph Hahn MSc

 (SRH Hochschule Heidelberg)